Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 dual-encoder synchronization.
 In this case, the segments are of constant duration, and audio and video segment boundaries are aligned.
-Segments should use a timing relative to a shared anchor such as the Unix epoch as to support synchronization based on epoch locking.
+Segments should use a timing relative to a shared anchor such as the Unix epoch as to support synchronization based on epoch locking (see section on ingest source synchronization).

 Following the CMAF Ingest specification in this document allows for failover and many other features related to the content tracks.
 The live encoder performs the